Title :

 Description :

 Offered by Goa-based travel tech platform BLive and other operators, an e-bike tour is a unique way to experience the charms of Velhe, former colonial capital of Goa.
-Riding in through the Viceroy’s Arch (built by the grandson of Vasco da Gama) towards some of Asia’s finest churches - including St. Catherine Chapel and Basilica de Bom Jesus, which house the mortal remains of the revered St. Francis Xavier - you’ll also visit a museum before stopping for some majestic views and snacking on freshly-baked poie at authentic local bakeries.
+Riding in through the Viceroy’s Arch (built by the grandson of Vasco da Gama) towards some of Asia’s finest churches - including St. Catherine Chapel and Basilica de Bom Jesus, which houses the mortal remains of the revered St. Francis Xavier - you’ll also visit a museum before stopping for some majestic views and snacking on freshly-baked poie at authentic local bakeries.

 Title :